Proper Orthogonal Descriptors for Multi-element Chemical Systems: Potential Fitting

 where $w \in [0,1]$ is a given scalar weight, and $\|\cdot \|_{\rm MAE}$ is defined as

-Note that the equality constraint in (\ref{eq46}) is obtained from the optimality condition of the least-squares problem (\ref{eq45}).
+Note that $\Omega^{\bm \eta}$ is a domain in which the hyperparameters reside.
+The equality constraint in (\ref{eq46}) is obtained from the optimality condition of the least-squares problem (\ref{eq45}).

-The optimization problem (\ref{eq46}) is generally nonlinear and non-convex.
-Instead of directly solving the problem (\ref{eq46}), we solve a surrogate problem.
-To this end, we approximate the loss function in (\ref{eq46}) using polynomial tensor-product interpolation.
-In particular, we divide the domain $\Omega^{\bm \eta}$ into $Q$ grid points $\{\bm \eta_q\}_{q=1}^Q$ and compute the loss function at those grid points.
-This requires us to solve the linear system in the constraint of the problem (\ref{eq46}) $Q$ times for $\bm \eta = \bm \eta_q, q = 1, \ldots, Q$.
+{The optimization problem (\ref{eq46}) is generally nonlinear and non-convex.
+Instead of directly solving the problem (\ref{eq46}), we solve a surrogate problem by approximating the loss function in (\ref{eq46}) using polynomial tensor-product interpolation.
+We select $Q$ grid points $\{\bm \eta_q \in \Omega^{\bm \eta}\}_{q=1}^Q$ and compute the loss function at those grid points.
 We then fit the loss values at the grid points to a tensor-product multivariate polynomial of certain degree to construct a surrogate model of the loss function.
 Finally, the gradient descent algorithm is used to minimize the surrogate model to obtain the hyperparameters.
-In order to be able to reach the global minimum, we start our gradient descent algorithm with a large number of initial guesses randomly sampled in $\Omega^{\bm \eta}$.
+In order to be able to reach the global minimum, we start our gradient descent algorithm with a number of initial guesses randomly sampled in $\Omega^{\bm \eta}$.}